Aristide Blank: Adevărul and literary circle

+Blank had by then decided to begin direct investments in the publishing industry.
+By 1929, the BMB had acquired, and Blank himself was managing, four out of all six paper mills operating in Romania—respectively located at Câmpulung Moldovenesc, Petrești-Sebeș, Piatra Neamț, and Scăeni.
+During the preceding decade, he had founded or financed a series of cultural institutions of his own.
+These included Cultura Națională publishing house, which was established and named on Iorga's advice and offered lucrative employment to intellectuals such as Dimitrie Gusti and Vasile Pârvan.
+He "put out books that are not just neatly printed, but artistic; encouraging the authors and helping the readers, for these books are sold cheaper than the cost of production."
+Though Blank paid for the Viața Românească editorial office, by 1922 he was that enterprise's direct competitor.
+Viața Românească's director, Mihail Sadoveanu, complained that Blank's tactics at Cultura Națională were specifically designed to corner the publishing market.
+During those months, Blank was building up his a press empire of his own.
+He sponsored Grigore Filipescu, a BMB associate, helping him relaunch the conservative daily Epoca.
+He maintained some say in Epoca's editorial policy, preventing Liviu Rebreanu from publishing an article that was critical of Blank himself.

+Blank purchased the left-wing dailies Adevărul and Dimineața, which became BMB and Cultura Națională assets.
+Reportedly, this investment cost him 7 million lei.
+The circumstances for Blank's takeover, whereby journalist Constantin Mille renounced his most valuable enterprise, were debated by the staff, and remain mysterious.
 Shortly thereafter, Mille used the money to launch another newspaper, Lupta, which competed with Blank's consortium and opened its offices just opposite.
-Mainly using Adevărul to air his polemics with the National Liberal Viitorul, Blank immediately reassured its readers that the newspaper would remain a strong voice on the traditional left.
+Mainly using Adevărul to air his polemics with the National Liberals at Viitorul, Blank immediately reassured its readers that the newspaper would remain a strong voice on the traditional left.
 However, an article in Contimporanul alleges that he personally sacked the caretaker editor, Emil Fagure, which also caused the resignation of another staff member, Barbu Brănișteanu.
 Management was then handled by militant Romanian journalist Constantin Graur and by Jewish entrepreneur Emil Pauker, who was coincidentally the uncle of a prominent communist, Marcel Pauker.
 Marghiloman reports that, in late 1921, Blank's conflict with the Brătianu faction had degenerated and upset Mauriciu's business arrangements, to a point where the BMB threatened to liquidate Adevărul assets.
 This reportedly caused Blank Jr to stop writing for his own newspaper.